Dimon slams regulators: 'I would love to know what they really want to accomplish'

 Banks affected by the changes proposed in July will see an aggregate 16% increase in their capital requirements.
 Regulators say the increase would primarily affect the largest banks and that most have enough capital already to comply.
 Capital is the buffer banks have to hold to absorb future losses.

-These changes are part of the US version of an international accord known as Basel III that was developed following the 2008 crisis by the Basel Committee on Banking Supervision.\
+These changes are part of the US version of an international accord known as Basel III that was developed following the 2008 crisis by the Basel Committee on Banking Supervision.

 The goal of that committee — which was convened by the Bank for International Settlements in Basel, Switzerland — was to set global regulatory capital standards so that banks would have enough in reserve to survive crises.
 The last version of this accord was agreed to in 2017, but plans to roll it out in the US were delayed by the COVID-19 pandemic.